johnathanhuutri/CTFNote/README.md

 ![](images/ulimit-show.png)

 String `unlimited` is what we want.
-If it doesn't, you will want to change back to unlimited with this command:
+If it's not that string, you will want to change back to unlimited with this command:

 ```bash
 ulimit -c unlimited